Salient Object Detection: A Survey: Survey of the State of the Art

 Alternatively, based on the observation that different features contribute differently to the saliency analysis on each image, Mai~\etal~\cite{MaiNL13Aggregation} propose to learn the image specific rather than universal weights to fuse the saliency maps that are computed on different feature channels.
 To this end, the CRF aggregation model of saliency maps is trained only on the retrieved similar images to account for the dependence of aggregation on individual images\footnote{We will discuss more technical details about \cite{MaiNL13Aggregation} in Sect. \ref{sec:groupO}.}.

-Similar image retrieval works well if large-scale image collections are available.
-Saliency annotation is time consuming, tedious, and even intractable on such collections, however.
-To this end, some methods try to leverage the \emph{unannotated} similar images.
+Saliency based on similar images works well if large-scale image collections are available.
+Saliency annotation, however, is time consuming, tedious, and even intractable on such collections.
+To mitigate this, some methods leverage the \emph{unannotated} similar images.
 With the web-scale image collections $\mathcal{C}$, Wang~\etal~\cite{wang2011image} propose a simple yet effective saliency estimation algorithm.
 The pixel-wise saliency map is computed as:

 where $\tilde{I}_k$ is the geometrically warped version of $I_k$ with the reference $I$.
-The main insight is that similar images offer good approximations to the background regions while the salient regions might not be well-approximated.
+The main insight is that similar images offer good approximations to the background regions while salient regions might not be well-approximated.

 Siva~\etal~\cite{siva2013looking} propose a probabilistic formulation for saliency computation as a sampling problem.
 A patch $p_x$ is considered to be salient if it has the low probability of being sampled from the images $\calC_I \cup I$.
-In another word, higher saliency scores will be given to $p_x$ if it is unique among a bag of patches extracted from the similar images.
+In another word, higher saliency scores will be given to $p_x$ if it is unique among a bag of patches extracted from similar images.

-\textbf{Co-salient object detection}.
-Instead of concentrating on computing saliency on a single image, co-salient object detection algorithms (or namely, co-saliency detection) focus on discovering the \emph{common} salient objects shared by multiple input images $\{I^i\}_{i=1}^M$.
-That is, such objects can be the same object with different view points or the objects of the same category sharing similar visual appearances.
+\textbf{Co-saliency object detection}.
+Instead of concentrating on computing saliency on a single image, co-salient object detection algorithms focus on discovering the \emph{common} salient objects shared by multiple input images $\{I^i\}_{i=1}^M$.
+That is, such objects can be the same object with different viewpoints or the objects of the same category sharing similar visual appearances.
 Note that the key characteristic of co-salient object detection algorithms is that their input is \emph{a set} of images, while classical salient object detection models only need a \emph{single} input image.